A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Applications of the shadow lemma

+We now state and prove the logarithm law in the general case of hyperbolic metric spaces.
+The following result compares to \cite[Proposition 4.9]{StratmannVelani}.

-\begin{theorem}[Logarithm Law] Let $\Gamma$ be a geometrically finite group of isometries of a Busemann regular hyperbolic metric space $(X,d)$ which admits a finite $\delta$-conformal measure $\mu$ that satisfies the global shadow lemma.
-For $\mu$-almost every $\xi$ in the limit set $\Lambda_\Gamma$,
+\begin{theorem}[Logarithm Law] Let $(X, d)$ be a proper hyperbolic metric space and $\Gamma$ a geometrically finite group of isometries of $X$.
+Assume $\Gamma$ has $\delta$-tempered parabolic subgroups, and $\mu$ is a quasi-confomal measure of dimension $\delta$ on $\Lambda_\Gamma$ with no atoms.
+If the parabolic subgroups of $\Gamma$ moreover have mixed exponential growth, then for $\mu$-almost every $\xi$ in the limit set $\Lambda_\Gamma$,

-where $k_{\max}$ is the maximal rank of any parabolic subgroup, and $\xi_t$ is the point on the geodesic ray $(o,\xi)$ that is distance $t$ from $o$. \end{theorem}
+where $\delta_{\max}$ is the maximal growth rate of any parabolic subgroup, and $\xi_t$ is the point on a geodesic ray $[o,\xi)$ that is distance $t$ from $o$. \end{theorem}